Diarrhea or loose motions means loose, watery stools or the need for frequent bowel movements.

 - Consume sodium-rich foods and liquids, such as soups, sports drinks, snacks

-- Eat foods rich in soluble fiber, such as bananas, rice, oatmeal, to thicken stools
+- Eat foods rich in soluble fiber, such as bananas, rice, and oatmeal, to thicken stools

 Limit certain foods that can trigger diarrhea. such as: